openturns/openturns/python/doc/theory/data_analysis/gaussian_calibration.rst

 If the covariance matrix :math:`B` is positive definite, then the Hessian matrix of the cost function is positive definite.
-Under this hypothesis, the solution of the nonlinear gaussian calibration is unique.
+Under this hypothesis, the solution of the nonlinear Gaussian calibration is unique.

 Solving the Non Linear Gaussian Calibration Problem
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The implementation of the resolution of the gaussian non linear calibration
+The implementation of the resolution of the Gaussian non linear calibration
 problem involves the Cholesky decomposition of the covariance matrices :math:`B`
 and :math:`R`.
 This allows one to transform the sum of two Mahalanobis distances into a single
-euclidian norm.
+Euclidian norm.
 This leads to a classical non linear least squares problem.

 Linear Gaussian Calibration